Israeli Army; Media and Politics in Israel; Yitzhak Rabin and the Middle East Peace Process

 Professor Peri has held numerous prestigious positions, such as senior fellowship at the US Institute of Peace in Washington DC, Fulbright scholar at the American University’s School of International Service, visiting professorships at Harvard University and Dartmouth College, senior fellowship at the Jaffe Center for Strategic Studies in Tel Aviv University, and senior lecturer in the department of communication at the Hebrew University.

-In addition to his academic career, Prof. Peri was a journalist and is a political commentator.
-He published extensively in newspapers and magazines in and outside Israel, and also was an editor and host of TV and radio programs.
+In addition to his academic career, Dr. Peri is a political commentator and former journalist.
+He has published extensively in newspapers and magazines in and outside Israel, and was also an editor and host of TV and radio programs.
 During Golda Meir’s term as Prime Minister, he was the spokesperson for the Israel Labor Party and its special emissary to Europe.
-Among his various public positions, Prof. Peri was president of the Association of the editors of Israel’s Daily Newspapers and a member of the Press Council.
+Among his various public positions, Professor Peri was president of the Association of the Editors of Israel’s Daily Newspapers and a member of the Press Council.